 Like to be inspired by innovation-related events, news and other innovation-related activities ?
 Then you will enjoy our ‘regular irregular’ mailouts!

 At the Innovation Leadership Forum we believe in working with people, much more so than organisations.
-This is why here, on the ‘About’ page, we are delighted to introduce three communities: the ILF Family – those who are part of the ILF Team; the ILF’s Friends – a wonderful host of individuals with whom the ILF feels closely connected, either because we have collaborated in the past, we continue to have frequent exchanges and interactions, or we just love what they do!
-A final category are Networks.
+This is why here, on the ‘About’ page, we are delighted to introduce the ILF’s Friends – a wonderful host of individuals with whom the ILF feels closely connected, either because we have collaborated in the past, we continue to have frequent exchanges and interactions, or we just love what they do, and some Networks we thing are amazing.
 Networks are the lifeblood of innovation and change.
 They are characterised by members sharing one particular interest or passion in common; this creates a common ground that enables us to come together with open hearts and minds, despite what ever other differences there might be between us; those that we love most are the ones that bring us together not only virtually but also physically, enabling us to talk business as well as enjoy some social and relaxed time together.

 Anna is an amazing person, full of imaginative ideas and creativity which she dishes out generously to those around her, inspiring and motivating them.
 She and Bettina met at an ISPIM Conference in June 2008 – and that was it!
 The writing of the book ‘The Future of Innovation’ and consequent Masterclasses on this topic have firmly cemented their friendship.
 Anna now pursues a varied career that means she can be found the UK, Russia, the UK and Germany – and a collection of other countries!